ngocnb/bota-assignment/README.md

 # LRU cache

-I study the problem but I don't have enough time to code.
+I study the problem but I don't have enough time to code it properly, with thread safe handling and UT.

 ## Solution